Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Day 13: Theth to Tirana

 On your penultimate day in Albania, it’s time to head back to the buzzing capital: Tirana (a must-see on your 2-week Albania itinerary).
-Have breakfast and make an early start to drive back to Tirana so you can spend the afternoon in the city.
+We recommend making an early start to drive back to Tirana so you can spend the afternoon in the city.

 albania itinerary tirana capital city